A track can be played in multiple ways:

 The pause button appears when the track is currently playing.

-Tracks in the sound effects playlist appear as symbol buttons.
+Tracks in a soundboard appear as symbol buttons.

-To play a track, simply press its corresponding button.
+To play a track, press its corresponding button.

 Every track can also be found in the editor, represented as a node (block).